-If the child is able to talk and breathe Encourage the child to cough repeatedly while arranging transfer to hospital urgently with supervision.
-If the child is conscious but with no effective cough or breathing Give 5 back blows, followed by 5 chest/ abdominal thrusts, followed by re-assessment of breathing. and then repeated as a cycle until recovery or child becomes unconscious.
+If the child is able to talk and Encourage the child to cough repeatedly while arranging breathe transfer to hospital urgently with supervision.
+If the child is conscious but Give 5 back blows, followed by 5 chest/ abdominal thrusts, with no effective cough or followed by re-assessment of breathing. and then repeated as breathing a cycle until recovery or child becomes unconscious.
 See differences below for infants and children.
-If the child is unconscious with no effective breathing Call for assistance.
-Open airway and check for any visible foreign body and remove.
+If the child is unconscious with Call for assistance. no effective breathing Open airway and check for any visible foreign body and remove.
 Start CPR: compressions and breaths (30:2) (check airway for foreign body each time before giving breaths).